Generic Name: cabazitaxel (ka-BAZ-i-TAX-el)

 - If vomiting or diarrhea occurs, you will need to take care not to become dehydrated.
 Contact your doctor for instructions.

 - Severe diarrhea and vomiting may occur with cabazitaxel.
-If not treated, this may cause severe and sometimes fatal fluid and electrolyte (eg, potassium, sodium) problems.
+If not treated, this may cause severe and sometimes fatal fluid and electrolyte problems (eg, dehydration, low blood potassium or sodium levels).
 Contact your doctor if you have severe diarrhea or vomiting.
 You may need to take an anti-diarrhea medicine, an anti-nausea medicine, fluids, or electrolyte replacements.

-- Cabazitaxel may cause severe and sometimes fatal kidney problems.
-Tell your doctor right away if you experience symptoms of kidney problems (eg, decreased amount of urine produced, swelling of the face or body).
+- Severe and sometimes fatal kidney problems have happened with cabazitaxel.
+Tell your doctor right away if you experience symptoms of kidney problems (eg, decreased amount of urine produced, blood in the urine, a big weight gain, swelling of the face or body).

 - Do not receive a live vaccine (eg, measles, mumps) while you are taking cabazitaxel.
 Talk with your doctor before you receive any vaccine.